These include articles:

-You can contact the police by phoning 101 to report abuse that has happened in the past or you fear might happen in the future.
-You can also contact social work, to find out how to contact them you will need to search online for the social work department in your local area – there should be ways to contact them at all times of the day or night.
+You can contact the police by phoning 101 to report abuse that has happened in the past or that you fear might happen in the future.
+You can also contact social workers, to find out how to contact them you will need to search online for the social work department in your local area – there should be ways to contact them at all times of the day or night.
 You can find details on the Social Work Scotland website.

 What happens if you tell someone

 When you are worried about abuse or harm, to yourself or someone else, you should tell a trusted adult.
 That adult should let you know what they would like to do next, and you might have an idea of what you would like to happen too.